rtuhpc/hpc-manual/doc/ansysRSM.md

 Now enter a name for the new cluster on the right side under the HPC configuration header.
 For the HPC type choose "**custom**".
 In the submit host enter "**ui-2.hpc.rtu.lv**".
 In the custom HPC type enter "**TORQUE**".
 Check the "**Use HPC protocol...**" checkbox and select "**Able to directly submit and monitor HPC jobs**".
 Lastly click **Apply** at the bottom.
 ![ansys_simulate_select](images/ansysRSM/settings1.png)

-In the second settings screen set everything as shown in the following image, but change the part "**yourUserAccount**" to your actual HPC account username
+In the second settings screen set everything as shown in the following image, but change the part "**yourUserAccount**" to your actual HPC account username.
+Click **Apply**.
 ![ansys_simulate_select](images/ansysRSM/settings2.png)

 First double click on the credentials tab on the left side then click the button on the right panel to create new credentials.